brianhouse/braid/docs/content.md

 ## <a name="installation"></a>Installation

-Open that terminal.
+You'll need to have Python 3 installed.
+Currently, 3.6 is supported, but 3.7 is not.
+On OS X, you can download the appropriate version [here](https://www.python.org/ftp/python/3.6.6/python-3.6.6-macosx10.9.pkg).

-You'll need to have python3 installed (which should also come with pip3).
-On OS X, the best way to do this is to use [Homebrew](https://brew.sh/).
-After installing Homebrew, `brew install python3` is all you need.
-On Linux, `sudo apt-get python3`.
+Now open that terminal.

-To install (or update) Braid: `pip3 install git+git://github.com/brianhouse/braid --upgrade`
+To install (or update) Braid, type: `pip3 install git+git://github.com/brianhouse/braid --upgrade`

 At this point, if you are familiar with programming using a text editor and the terminal, have at it.
 If not, follow the instructions for saving a Braid "Hello World" script below.
 In the Finder, right-click that python file, and open it using the latest version of IDLE, which should appear as one of your choices.
 You can then use IDLE's built-in text editor to write, save, and run ("Run->Run Module") Braid scripts, or use it to livecode (Run->Python Shell).